 In the following article you will learn more about the topic “Board of Directors”.
-From the definition, through the most important rights and duties of board members, to the election and organization, the frequently asked questions are answered below.
 Special rules apply to directors of listed companies, in particular with regard to elections, organization and compensation.
 These rules are not discussed here.

 The Board of Directors is certainly a matter of people.
 But the formal aspect is also very important, and the existence and activity of the Board of Directors entail the creation of certain documents.
 We explain how these requirements can be met efficiently and in a legally compliant manner.

 Would you like to create the documents for the Board of Directors yourself?
 It’s very easy!